-We aim to work across two initial priority catchments where there are many existing active volunteers but no comprehensive predator eradication plans and systems currently in place throughout the entire catchment.
+We aim to work across three initial priority catchments where there are many existing active volunteers but no comprehensive predator eradication plans and systems currently in place throughout the entire catchment.
 This will help to increase the impact of the predator control being undertaken by our network groups, expanding and linking together ‘safe’ areas for our native wildlife to migrate from established sanctuaries within our rohe, such as Tiritiri Matangi and Shakespear Regional Park.

 Of course, there will always be the threat of ongoing predator reinvasion of catchments from outside; therefore, there will be a lot of consideration put into ensuring the ongoing sustainability of the eradication networks.

 These catchments were chosen as initial focus areas, as there are already lots of experienced, energetic and dedicated volunteers and significant predator control activity taking place within those catchments, although the activity is currently scattered.
-The catchment-scale predator approach will complement the weed removal and species enhancement being undertaken at various locations throughout the Taiaotea-Rothesay Bay and Awaruku-Long Bay catchments, including at important inanga-spawning sites.
+The catchment-scale predator approach will complement the weed removal and species enhancement being undertaken at various locations throughout the Waiwera, Taiaotea-Rothesay Bay and Awaruku-Long Bay catchments, including at important inanga-spawning sites.
 The long-term plan is to roll out similar predator eradication models throughout other catchments within our rohe.

 For further questions about our predator eradication programme, email firstname.lastname@example.org.